dstnbrkr/componentkit/_docs/avoid-single-use-components.md

 **Only use constants if they are actually used in multiple places.**

-Since in Components there is no duplication between `sizeThatFits:` and `layoutSubviews`, you should rarely need to use constants for metrics.
+Since in ComponentKit there is no duplication between `sizeThatFits:` and `layoutSubviews`, you should rarely need to use constants for metrics.
 This is much more readable:

 ```objc++
 [CKInsetComponent